captainbrosset/devtools-tips/src/tips/en/enable-safari-devtools.md

 1. Check the **Show features for web developers** option.

-   The **Develop** menu will now be available in the menu bar.
+   This will add the **Develop** menu in the menu bar.
 Use this menu to open DevTools and access other developer-related features.

    The right-click > **Inspect** option will also now be available.